 7. Keep your clothes storage tidy with curtains

 While open wardrobes are convenient, they can look messy.
 A nifty and affordable fix is a curtain.
-Easier to open than a sliding wardrobe door, a curtain conceals unsightly mismatched clothes hangers, gym bags and any other items you don't want on display
+Easier to open than a sliding wardrobe door, a curtain conceals unsightly mismatched clothes hangers, gym bags and any other items you don't want on display.
+Find more walk-in wardrobe and dressing room ideas in our guide.

 Find more clothes-storing inspiration at Ikea.